 Final Conclusion

-The primary mental health awareness color is green, symbolizing hope, healing, and resilience.
-Whether you wear a green ribbon, update your branding during May, or host awareness events, using the mental health awareness color thoughtfully can help reduce stigma and promote meaningful conversations.
-By combining awareness with education and action, communities can move closer to a more supportive and understanding approach to mental health.
+The main color of mental health awareness is green and represents hope, healing, and recovery.
+Whether it’s wearing a green ribbon, refreshing your brand during May, or holding awareness events, there are many ways you can strategically use the mental health awareness color to decrease stigma and encourage necessary conversation.
+Through the integration of awareness with education and action, communities will move toward a more helpful mental health atmosphere.